ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : CONNECT.TCP.
 Calling `Initiate` on a TCP Connection causes it to reserve a local port, and send a SYN to the Remote Endpoint.

 InitiateWithSend:
-: CONNECT.TCP with parameter "user message".
-Early idempotent data is sent on a TCP Connection in the SYN, as TCP Fast Open data.
+: CONNECT.TCP with parameter `user message`.
+Early safely replayable data is sent on a TCP Connection in the SYN, as TCP Fast Open data.

 Ready:
 : A TCP Connection is ready once the three-way handshake is complete.